lynx-json/specification/specifications/properties/validation/required.md

 ## Meaning

-The required validation constraint value expresses a constraint for an input value.
+The required validation constraint value expresses a required constraint for an input value.

 ## Format Rules